Strictly for students aged 16-18 and less than 19 on 31 August 2023 where total household income is less than £37,500.

 - Essential Course Costs Bursary

 You may be able to receive up to 75% of essential course costs.
-To qualify, for those aged 16-18 your household income must be £30,000 or less.
-For those aged 19 or above your household income must be £30,000 or less.
+To qualify, for those aged 16-18 your household income must be £37,500 or less.

 - Meals Bursary

-The meals bursary affords eligible students with a free healthy meal up to £4.00 whilst at The Bedford Sixth Form on the days they are timetabled to attend.
-Funds are loaded on student ID cards, daily and this can be used towards the cost of Food purchased at The Bedford Sixth Form.
+The meals bursary affords eligible students with a free healthy meal up to £5.00 whilst at The Bedford Sixth Form on the days they are timetabled to attend.
+Funds are loaded on student ID cards/way2pay app, daily and this can be used towards the cost of Food purchased at The Bedford Sixth Form.

 - Childcare Support